-Flood control structures are constructed in order to protect residential areas, businesses, and agricultural lands from the potential devastation of large flood events.
+We construct flood control structures to protect residential areas, businesses, and agricultural lands from the potential devastation of large flood events.
 Sometimes these structures allow water to flow more slowly through the watershed, allowing flood waters to recede to a less dangerous stage.
 Other times the block water entirely from entering an area.
 When they work well, flood control structures can allow people and rivers to interact in a predicable patter, but when they fail, they can often be devastating events.